What parents need to know

 Parents Need to Know

-Parents need to know that there's occasional minor profanity or some bleeped words.
+Parents need to know MADE is an MTV documentary series.
+There's occasional minor profanity or some bleeped words.
 Crushes are discussed, but there's no sexual content.
 Kids are sometimes teased, but it's made clear that this sort of behavior isn't acceptable.

 What's the story?

 In MADE, MTV chooses an ordinary high school student who has a dream or goal such as "I want to be a pageant queen" or "I want to be a standup comedian."
 The teen gets a life coach to help him or her learn the new trade and a little over a month to achieve it.
 At the end of the allotted time period, a "coming out" is held where the young man or woman tests out his or her newfound skills in front of an audience of peers, almost always with great success.

 Whether or not you and your kids are fans of reality television, if you enjoy a good success story, you'll get something out of this series.
 For middle school kids, it offers a realistic view of what life in high school could be like for all different types of students, both popular and not.
 And all kids will get the message that if you want to reach a goal, you must work hard for it -- the show doesn't gloss over the sacrifices one must make in order to achieve success.